woodskevinj/image-classification-api/README.md

 ## 🧩 Project Overview

-This project builds a **production-style image classification API** using a **pretrained CNN** (ResNet18).
+This API uses a fine-tuned **ResNet18** model (trained on CIFAR-10) to classify images into 10 object categories.
-We fine-tune the model on the CIFAR-10 dataset, expose a `/predict` endpoint for inference, and deploy the system using containerized infrastructure.
+It features endpoints for inference, logs inspection, model health, and metadata — designed to mirror a real-world applied ML deployment.

 ---